Cab and engine size options make it configurable; affordable full-sized truck; available 4-wheel drive

 Like a lot of full-sized pickup trucks, there are a multitude of possible configurations of the Equator, depending on which engine, bed, cab and drivetrain is desired.
 And along with those configurations comes a list of standard and optional equipment.
 Some things are common to all Equators, such as fabric seats, rear seats that flip up, a fold-flat passenger seat, two power outlets and storage under the rear seats.

 All but the most basic models come with air conditioning, an AM/FM/CD audio system, power windows and doors, remote keyless entry and cruise control.
 The crew cab models add a rear heater duct, tilt steering wheel and a 6-speaker audio system.
-The high-end RMZ crew cab model features upgraded, easy-clean fabric seat material and height adjustment for the driver's seat.
+The high-end RMZ crew cab models have upgraded, easy-clean fabric seat material and adjustable height for the driver's seat.
 They also include a 9-speaker stereo, Bluetooth connectivity and audio controls on the steering wheel.
 All crew cab models can add the optional navigation system.

-The Suzuki Equator is a solid compact pickup that comes at an affordable price.
-The base-level extended cab model begins well under $20,000, while the top-of-the-line crew cab goes just about $29,000.
-There's a lot of variation in between, with a configuration for almost every budget and need, including 4-wheel drive, two bed sizes and two engine choices-- efficient 4-cylinder or powerful V6.
+The Equator is closely related to the Nissan Frontier, with a few interior differences and a redesigned face.
+The base-level extended cab model begins well under $20,000, while the top-of-the-line crew cab goes just over $30,000.
+There's a lot of variation between those two price points, with a configuration for almost every budget and need, including 4-wheel drive, two bed sizes (five or six feet) and two engine choices -- 4-cylinder or V6.

 *Estimated payments are for informational purposes only and don't account for acquisition fees, destination charges, tax, title, and other fees and incentives or represent a financing offer or guarantee of credit from the seller.